mlapps/lightning-getting-started-docs/README.md

 ```

 Next we add `getFuturWinningIndex` which check if there is a potential upcoming winning move
-for the itself (computer) of it's opponent (the player).
+for the itself (computer) or it's opponent (the player).
 We give prio to returning the index
 for the computer's winning move over blocking a potential win for the player.

 ```